 Sony A7ii / A7rii Accessories & Gear Conclusion

 Sony cameras have really gotten cool in the last year, their designs are getting better and the usability is all around improving.
-Hopefully we’ll continue to see more third party designers come up with more really cool accessories.
+Hopefully, we’ll continue to see more third-party designers come up with more really cool accessories.
 And when they do, I’ll list them here. 🙂

 And so you all know.
-These links to Amazon make me a very small amount of money which is why I have to write so many affiliate packed articles like this one on my blog.
+These links to Amazon make me a very small amount of money which is why I have to write so many affiliate-packed articles like this one on my blog.
 Right now it’s basically earning me enough money to buy a bunch of junk to review so you don’t have to.
 It also allows me to rent some cameras here and there to do some tests.
-So if you like what I’m doing here then feel free to click though those links when buying items.
+So if you like what I’m doing here then feel free to click through those links when buying items.
 The best part is, it costs you nothing.
 Thank you!